 Georgia Aquarium: Although the Georgia Aquarium is closed, you can live stream their jellyfish, piranha, puffin exhibits and more.
 A little bit of animal love can go a long way in a quarantine.

 U.S. National Parks: Most national parks in the country are still open, and many offer free entry to encourage people to get outside while still social distancing.
 Still, if you prefer to stay safe by staying at home, you can find virtual tours of most parks online.

-Blink Fitness: Although most Blink gym locations are closed during the outbreak.
+Blink Fitness: Gyms are reopening, but not everyone is comfortable going.
 To help people stay fit while staying inside, Blink is live streaming workouts every weekday morning on Facebook.

-Gold’s Gym: Goldsamp, the gym chain’s workout app, has been made free until the end of May for anyone who wants access to 600+ audio and video workout guides.
+Gold’s Gym: Goldsamp, the gym chain’s workout app, has been made free for anyone who wants access to 600+ audio and video workout guides.

-Peloton: While most people probably don’t own a Peloton bike, the company has made its exercise app free for anyone through June.
+Peloton: While most people probably don’t own a Peloton bike, the company is offering 30-day free trials of the Peloton App.
 Beyond cycling, the app offers yoga, cardio, strength training and more.

 Kitchen Quarantine: Massimo Bottura, a world-famous chef and restauranteur, is using his Instagram to show off his talents and educate people on cooking.
 Bottura posts videos and live streams of his dinner prep, giving us a one-of-a-kind look at the kitchen of a world-renowned cook.

 Huntington’s Kitchen: This West Virginia establishment is more of a community center than a restaurant.
 The Kitchen’s goal is to educate people on cooking and eating healthy meals, and the coronavirus outbreak won’t slow it down.
-Marty Emerson, the head chef, will live stream cooking classes on Tuesdays and Thursdays this month.
+The Kitchen livestreams meals with recipes a few times each week on Facebook.